 Do I Have To Pay Alimony In Washington State?
 How Much Do I Have To Pay?

-In Washington, alimony is called spousal maintenance and spousal maintenance is not automatic, they must be requested.
+In Washington, alimony is called spousal maintenance.
+Spousal maintenance is not automatic; it must be requested.
 There are a series of eleven factors that the court looks at to determine whether there should be spousal maintenance.

 - How long were you married for